-22. Invest in the Gear
+2. Invest in Urban Architecture Photography Gear

 Luckily, you probably already have most of the gear you need to shoot great architecture shots: a decent DSLR, a tripod, and a remote shutter cable.
 The next step is to invest in a wide-angle lens, which will often allow you to fit the entire frame of the building into a single shot.
 I don’t recommend a fish-eye lens, as the distortion tends to be fairly extreme.

 Adding some filters to your kit is never a wrong choice, especially if you shoot a lot of exterior shots.
 A graduated filter will tone down the brightness of the sky while leaving the foreground adequately exposed.

 A neutral density filter will allow you more range in long exposure shots.
 And polarising filters can help control unwanted reflections and add more color/contrast to the sky.

 If you want to go the whole hog though, then invest in a tilt-shift lens.
 It will cut down your post-processing work considerably.

 Last but not least, all quality photos need some level of post-processing.
 Generally speaking, the more skill you have in post-processing, the more influence you’ll have on your image’s final outlook and quality.

 Unfortunately, if you’re not already using image editing software, the choices might seem staggering.
 Whichever you end up choosing, make sure it can work with Raw photos (even if you’re not yet shooting in Raw) and that it does lens corrections.